American Flyers

-It was written by Steve Tesich.

 Plot

-Sports physician Marcus Sommers visits his family after being away a long time.
+Sports physician Marcus Sommers visits his family in St. Louis, Missouri, after being away a long time.
 Marcus immediately gets into a fight with his mother over the way she handled the death of his father from a cerebral aneurysm.
 Marcus asks his brother David to come back to Madison with him to spend time together.

 With the history of cerebral aneurysm in the Sommers family, their mother is concerned that the condition may now be affecting David as well.
 Marcus convinces David to undergo testing at his sports medicine center.
 Before the test starts David says that he just wants to go one second longer than Marcus.
 David breaks Marcus' record as Marcus begins cheering him on with everyone else in the room.
 David overhears a conversation in which Marcus says that he does not want to worry David about something.
 David assumes that he does have an aneurysm.

 Marcus shows David and his girlfriend Sarah a "Hell of the West" video of a past race in which Marcus points out the moment he quit mid-race.
 Marcus tells them that he got so good at quitting that no one can tell anymore.
 Marcus convinces David to embark on a cross-country journey to the bicycle race "Hell of the West" in Colorado along with Sarah.
 They camp and David asks Marcus about a cure for an aneurysm and Marcus tells him surgery would destroy the brain's vital functions.
 Later, David runs into a hitchhiker named Becky at McDonald's and asks her to join them.

 The brothers practice "shake and break" and how to trick cowboys in a bike v. horse race.
-Following a flat tire, Sarah and Becky get an unwelcome visit from Sarah's ex-husband Muzzin and his friend Jerome who are also Marcus's old cycling rivals.
-Muzzin crosses the line with Sarah and she picks up a large rock and threatens him with it.
+Following a flat tire, Sarah and Becky get an unwelcome visit from Sarah's ex-husband Barry Muzzin and his friend Jerome who are also Marcus's old cycling rivals.
+Muzzin crosses the line with Sarah, and she picks up a large rock and threatens him with it.
 Impressed, Becky keeps the rock.

 In the three-stage race in the Rockies, with mountain and prairie backdrops, the brothers compete against the world's top cyclists on dangerous roads at breakneck speeds.
 Marcus gets a flat tire which Sarah and Becky repair while riders flash by.
 Marcus heroically regains his place at the front of the race and wins the first stage against Muzzin and Belov the Russian Olympic winner.
-Following the race, Muzzin berates a female reporter for her part in boycotting the 1980 Summer Olympics.
+Following the race, Muzzin berates a female reporter for her part in pushing for the U.S. boycott of the 1980 Summer Olympics.
 Struggling to make the cut David is crashed into by another rider and his bike is damaged.
 Marcus, watching from the finish line, tells David to pick up his bike and run with it.
 David crosses the finish line holding his bike and making the cut for the next stage.